 Use of a common set (family) of spreading codes allows for minimum interference among Users and keeps signals from exceeding power spectral density limitations.
-The schemes described here are from the point of view of a LEO satellite or other satellite below GEO altitude transmitting to a relay satellite at GEO altitude in the 2 GHz frequency band.
-This section extends this document to the Lunar environment and adds the ability to use the schemes in a non-regenerative (transparent) mode.
+The schemes described here are from the point of view of a LEO satellite or other satellite below GEO altitude transmitting tocommunicating via a relay satellite at GEO altitude in the 2 GHz frequency band.
+In addition to LEO and GEO satellites, the schemes in this document may be used in the Lunar environment and the schemes may be used in a non-regenerative (transparent) scheme as specified in this document.

-The signals can also radiate upon the Earth and be received by an Earth station.
-Although it is not the intent of this document, an agency may choose to use the direct-to-Earth link.
+The signals can also-radiate upon the Earthsurface and be received by an Earthsurface station.
+Although it is not the intent of this document, an agency may choose to use the direct-to-Earthsurface link.
 In order to avoid interference between such an operation and the Users of the relay link, the CCSDS recommends that, if any CCSDS member agency chooses such a link, it uses these codes so as to avoid mutual interference.